qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

    The Differents checks supported by the plugin

-The results appear in the second tab and as an overview layer of the errors in the canvas (its name is *checker*).
-A table list the :guilabel:`geometry check result` with one error by row: the first row is an ID, the second the reason of the error, then the coordinates of the error, a value (depending on the type of the error) and finally the resolution column which indicates the resolution of the error.
-At the bottom of this table, you can export the error into a shapefile.
-At the left, you have the number of the errors and the fixed errors.
+The results appear in the second tab (:guilabel:`Result`) and as an overview layer of the errors in the canvas (its name has the default prefix *checked_*).
+A table list the :guilabel:`Geometry check result` with one error by row and columns containing: the layer name, an ID, the error type, then the coordinates of the error, a value (depending on the type of the error) and finally the resolution column which indicates the resolution of the error.
+At the bottom of this table, you can **[Export]** the error into different file formats.
+You have a counter with the number of total errors and fixed ones.

 You can select a row to see the localisation of the error.
-You can change this behaviour by selecting another action between :guilabel:`error` (default), :guilabel:`Feature`, :guilabel:`Don't move`, and |checkbox| `Highlight contour of selected features`.
+You can change this behaviour by selecting another action between :guilabel:`Error` (default), :guilabel:`Feature`, :guilabel:`Don't move`, and |checkbox| `Highlight contour of selected features`.